cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 In this case, neither player can eliminate a strategy.
 For Player 1, if Player 2 chooses Tennis then he also prefers Tennis, but if Player 2 chooses Power Rangers, then he prefers Power Rangers as well (both of these are Nash Equilbrium).
 This is intuitive (if the people really like TV) because there is 0 value in watching nothing but at least some value if both agree to watch one thing.
 This also shows the Nash equilibrium principle of not being able to benefit from **unilaterally** changing strategies -- if both are watching tennis and P2 changes to Power Rangers, that change would reduce value from 2 to 0!

 So what is the optimal strategy here?
 If each player simply picked their preference, then they'd always watch nothing and get 0!
 If they both always picked their non-preference, then the same thing would happen!
+If they pre-agreed to either Tennis or Power Rangers, then utilties would increase, but this would never be "fair" to either person.

 We can calculate the optimal strategies like this:

 Let's call $$P(P1 Tennis) = p$$ and $$P(P1 Power Rangers) = 1 - p$$.
 These represent the probability that Player 1 would select each of these.